 The name of the company comes from a fusion of the word “keyboard” – to remind the digital background of their activity – and the word “bird” – to inspire the simplicity, the efficiency and the lightness of their engineering activity and business solutions.

-Brand identity design for a rice cracker company in Japan.
+Brand identity design for a Japanese rice cracker company.

 Founded in 1986, Takasago-Seika is a Sembei (Japanese rice cracker) company in Saitama, Japan.
 The company makes high quality products with local ingredients.

 Their new identity design needed to incorporate the Japanese sense, but something distinctive from the often-seen Japanese calligraphy style used by other sembei companies.

 In early project discussions it became obvious how important “face”, because their corporate motto is “making products with visible face” which means customers can trace the producers of all the ingredients.
 And also, Mr. Orihara, the CEO of Takasago, said “Crackers are always with people.
 When they are happy, sad, angry, when they are having fun(喜怒哀楽).”